The 12 Best Towns for Fall Foliage

 2. Lake George

-A walk through Lake George Village in the fall will satisfy any visitor's craving for stunning foliage.
-Start on Canada Street and explore the views of the east side of Lake George from Shepard Park.
-Stroll south and take a left at Beach Road to check out long distance views of Lake George.
-Want to see the rest of the lake?
-Follow Beach Road to the Lake George Steamboat Company's steel pier and take a ride on one of the cruise ships.
+An autumn walk through the Lake George Village will fulfill a seasonal visitor’s need for impressive foliage.
+Start on Canada Street and look across Lake George from Shepard Park for a panorama of the eastern shore.
+Continue your stroll south and take a left on Beach Road to check out a sweeping view of the lake’s southern basin.
+Want to explore the rest of the 32-mile long “Queen of American Lakes”?
+You’ll find the Lake George Steamboat Company on Beach Road as well.
+Climb aboard and take a sightseeing cruise on any one of these impressive ships.

 4. Bolton Landing

-Catch fall foliage from a bird’s-eye view from the summit of Cat or Thomas Mountain.
-These moderate trails offer stunning scenes of color covering Buck Mountain, Dome Island, the Sagamore Resort, and the Narrows from the summits.
-Expect to spend 1-3 hours hiking to the summit of both of these trails.
+Get a glimpse of fall foliage and a bird’s-eye view from the summit of Cat or Thomas Mountain.
+These moderate trails offer stunning scenes of color covering Buck Mountain, Dome Island, The Narrows, and The Sagamore Resort.
+Expect to spend a few hours hiking to summit of both of these trails, immersed in the fall scenery.
 Thirsty for a post-hike beer?
-Check out the Bolton Landing Brewing Company.
+Check out the Bolton Landing Brewing Company and sip a refreshing ale on their patio.

 5. Stony Creek